jhpyle/docassemble/_docs/initial.md

 dictionary items can contain any arbitrary [YAML] structure.

 <a name="title"></a>If a `title` is defined, it will be displayed in
-the navigation bar in the web app.
+the main navigation bar in the web app.

 <a name="short title"></a>If a `short title` is provided, it will be
 displayed in place of the `title` when the size of the screen is